Jake Sulpice

 Where I Went Wrong

-He also gave me some of the best encouragement I have ever received when I’d constantly thank him and state that I’m not exactly that knowledgable about programming:
+He also gave me some of the best encouragement I’ve ever received when I’d repeatedly express my gratitude and acknowledge my lack of programming expertise, saying things like, “I’m not exactly that knowledgeable about programming.”

 pushcx: You’ve done better than some programmers who’ve picked it up.
 Great persistence and curiosity.
 Consider a career.

 jslp: That’s means so much to hear, thank you!
-I actually began as a CS major years ago but fell off the path and hopped around majors but after this I genuinely think I’m going to give it another go!
+I actually began as a CS major years ago but fell off the path and hopped around majors, but after this I genuinely think I’m going to give it another go!

 pushcx: I mean… you’re doing it.
 Whether or not somebody gave you a piece of paper, you obviously can do some.
 At this point it’s just figuring out what you want to learn about and digging in.
 Finishing railstutorial.org would probably be good, help you learn to maintain [redacted site name]. https://roadmap.sh/ has some good pointers for what to learn next - before you get intimidated, remember you don’t have to learn everything to accomplish stuff.